wearemobi/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Probar si funciona
+about: trigger for any SPEC or code implementation.
-title: "feat: "
+title: "feature: "
 labels: ["feature"]
 ---